SoupCat-Py/NMS-Layline-Calculator/README.md

 ![download one of the top two, depending on platform](https://github.com/user-attachments/assets/dc6db309-5496-4514-a241-d9c272dafd04)

    - macOS zip file contains a `.app`
-   - Windows zip file contains a `.zip`
+   - Windows zip file contains a `.exe`
+2. Follow installation instructions found in the release section

-2. Grant NMSLC permission to access your downloads.
+3. Grant NMSLC permission to access your downloads (if it asks).
 It only needs this to log your results

 4. You are more than welcome to take a look at the source code if you have any doubts :)